Randy Orton: Ohio Valley Wrestling (2000–2002)

-Evolution (2002–2004)
+Main roster debut; Evolution (2002–2004)

 One of Orton's first official WWF appearances was March 16, 2002, at WrestleMania X8's Fan Axxess, where he was defeated by Tommy Dreamer.
 Orton's first televised WWF match was a victory against Hardcore Holly on SmackDown! on April 25, 2002.
-Soon after, Orton became a face and was placed in a series of matches with Holly.
+Soon after, Orton became a face and was placed in a rivalry with Holly.
 In September 2002, Orton was traded to the Raw brand, where he defeated Stevie Richards in his debut on the show.
 Within weeks of his debut on the Raw brand, Orton suffered a shoulder injury, leaving him sidelined for months.
 While recovering, Orton still appeared on Raw in his own Randy News Network (RNN) segment, a weekly vignette featuring him talking about his condition.
 The show interrupted other segments of Raw programming, which caused Orton to slowly transition himself into a narcissistic and self-centered heel.

 After his injury healed, Orton joined the Evolution stable, which consisted of Ric Flair, Triple H, and relative newcomer Batista.
+He was injured once again in February 2003, and returned on May 26, 2003 as a masked man, interfering in a 2-1 Handicap match between Kevin Nash and Shawn Michaels vs. Triple H. He then proceeded unmasked himself and re-joined the stable.
 The group was pushed on Raw from 2003 to 2004, with the height of their dominance occurring after Armageddon in 2003 when all of the men's titles on Raw were held by Evolution members.
 In 2003, Orton spent much of his time helping Triple H overcome challenges for the World Heavyweight Championship.
-He joined Triple H in an Elimination Chamber match for the World Heavyweight Championship at SummerSlam, involved primarily to secure Triple H's title defense, and was eliminated by Goldberg, but the stable managed to fulfill its purpose and Triple H went on to eliminate Goldberg and retain his title.
+He joined Triple H in an Elimination Chamber match for the World Heavyweight Championship at SummerSlam on August 24, involved primarily to secure Triple H's title defense, and was eliminated by Goldberg, but the stable managed to fulfill its purpose and Triple H went on to eliminate Goldberg and retain his title.